ni/slsc-capability-explorer/README.md

 The SLSC Offline Capability Explorer is an open-source LabVIEW application that can add, remove, and modify the properties of a JSON capabilities file.

+__Note:__ We will not provide technical support if you run a modified version of the SLSC Offline Capability Explorer.

 ## Software Requirement
 - LabVIEW 2017 or later
 - JSONtext library